MatthijsKamstra/haxejs/05externs/example.md

 ```

-if you have a javascript with looks like this
+if you have a JavaScript with looks like this

 ## foobar.js